 - CEU’s at a value of one (1) hour of learning equal to one (1) CEU

-- Twenty (20) CEU’s must be earned per cycle
+- Twenty (21) CEU’s must be earned in a Three (3) year program

-- Members must obtain a minimum of 20 CEUs, 15 of which from Category A
+- Members must obtain a minimum of 21 CEUs, 16 of which must be from Category A. In other words, complete only 5 CEUs from Category B activities in any 3 year period.

 ”Reflexology is a non-invasive therapeutic treatment applied to the feet and hands using finger and thumb techniques thus relieving stress and tension and improving circulation.”